brjathu/LART/README.md

 ./scripts/download_data.sh
 ```

+Please follow the "Demo on videos" section before proceeding with the "Training and Evaluation" section.
+This is essential to download the required files.

 ### Train LART model

 For single node training, run the following command.
 This will evaulate the model at every epochs and compute the mean average precision on the validation set.